opensearch-project/documentation-website/_security/configuration/tls.md

 Name | Description
 :--- | :---
 `plugins.security.ssl.transport.enforce_hostname_verification` | Whether to verify hostnames on the transport layer.
 Optional.
-Default is true.
+Default is `true`.
 `plugins.security.ssl.transport.resolve_hostname` | Whether to resolve hostnames against DNS on the transport layer.
 Optional.
-Default is true.
+Default is `true`.
 Only works if hostname verification is also enabled.

 ## (Advanced) Client authentication